mrpaulphan/idm100/assignments/05_assignment.md

-Theme Implementation
+## 05 - Theme Implementation
-You will be submitting a link to your domain with the following:
+On your website, you must complete the following:

-- Theme uploaded and applied
+- Upload/apply your theme that you picked.

-- Main Navigation enabled with a list of pages based off your previous site map assignment
+- Create a navigation menu/pages based off your site map assignment

-- Content on the homepage

-Submission
+- Set your front page by assigning it to a home page you created

+## Submitting Work
-Submit the full link to your website (http://{your domain here}.com).
+Submit a link to your domain (Drop link in the comment section) via blackboard.

+Example: http://{your domain here}.com